nod3zer0/studip-docs-translated/functions/icon.md

 * `$anotherIcon = $icon->copyWithRole($role)`
 * `$anotherIcon = $icon->copyWithAttributes(array $attributes)`

-Diese Methoden ändern nicht das `$icon`, sondern geben ein neues Icon mit verändertem `Shape/Role/Attributes` zurück.
-Instanzen von `Icon` sind `immutable`, so dass unerwünschte Seiteneffekt nicht auftauchen können.
+These methods do not change the `$icon`, but return a new icon with changed `Shape/Role/Attributes`.
+Instances of `Icon` are `immutable`, so that unwanted side effects cannot occur.

-## Was fehlt noch?
+## What is still missing?

 * `$size === false`
 * Additions
-* CSS-Mixins
+* CSS mixins
-* Rollen-zu-Farben-Abbildung
+* Role-to-color mapping